 Mild cases of a pinched nerve are often resolved with home remedies, including rest and taking a break from activities that cause pain.
 Usually, the condition resolves in a month or six weeks.
 When these do not produce results, other therapies may help.
 Swollen tissue around the nerve may be the main problem, and reducing the swelling will help.
 Sometimes scar tissue, pieces of bone or disc material is pressing on the nerve and will need to be removed in order to stop the pain.

 It is important to seek treatment for a pinched nerve.
 Serious problems can develop if it goes untreated.
 Chronic pain may become an issue which can lead to permanent nerve damage.
 Fluid and swelling pressing on a nerve can cause irreversible damage.

 If you have been suffering with the discomfort of a pinched nerve and it has not resolved or is severe, contact Manhattan Sports Therapy.
-Dr. Rolland Nemirovsky and his team of professionals can help you get the relief needed to resume your active lifestyle.
+Dr. Rolland Miro and his team of professionals can help you get the relief needed to resume your active lifestyle.
 Call today to schedule your appointment.